Before Football, Grove Ridgerunner Emmanuel Crawford’s Journey Began in Ghana

 Now there have been a lot of people that have helped Emmanuel on this journey, but one believed to have played a vital role for Emmanuel is Coach Rick Trimble.

-Dr. Audrey Crawford voiced, “One of the real vital people that I watched change the attitude that Emanuel had because he had the skills and was coach Rick Trimble.
+“One of the real vital people that I watched change the attitude that Emanuel had because he had the skills and was coach Rick Trimble.
 And what a difference he made.
-He was such a difference maker in Emmanuel’s attitude, in the team’s attitude.”
+He was such a difference maker in Emmanuel’s attitude, in the team’s attitude,” said Dr. Audrey Crawford.

 As much as an impact Emmanuel plays on the field, it’s the impact he makes on little kids and fans in stands watching him and the Ridgerunners do their thing on Friday nights.

-Crawford said, “As we were walking down to the field, and you know there’s a thousand little kids, like Eman, Eman, I love you Eman, that’s like, wow, that is such an amazing feeling as you know you’re on, you’re on the football field, and you’re, you know, and you and your team are doing your thing but you don’t even realize how many people’s lives or nights you’re impacting by being out there and playing football and winning and you know, continuing to be humbled through it all, you set an example for everyone.”
+“As we were walking down to the field, and you know there’s a thousand little kids, like Eman, Eman, I love you Eman, that’s like, wow, that is such an amazing feeling as you know you’re on, you’re on the football field, and you’re, you know, and you and your team are doing your thing but you don’t even realize how many people’s lives or nights you’re impacting by being out there and playing football and winning and you know, continuing to be humbled through it all, you set an example for everyone,” Crawford said.